escabe/org.escabe.lidl/README.txt

 Attributions

-supermarket icon by Bernar Novalyi from the Noun Project Christmas tree by Stanislav Levin from the Noun Project
+supermarket icon by Bernar Novalyi from the Noun Project Christmas tree icon by Stanislav Levin from the Noun Project Door with Window icon by Vectors Market from the Noun Project